web-padawan/webcomponents.today/content/2023-01-update/index.md

 to browsers takes time, there is still hope that Shadow DOM streaming and proper SSR might become a reality sooner than later.

-By the way, Elliott Marques from the Lit team [published](https://mstdn.social/@techytacos/109779899255671612) a small example for testing declarative shadow DOM streaming, which at the time of writing is also available in Chrome Canary (the new implementation didn't land in Chrome stable yet).
+By the way, Elliott Marquez from the Lit team [published](https://mstdn.social/@techytacos/109779899255671612) a small example for testing declarative shadow DOM streaming, which at the time of writing is also available in Chrome Canary (the new implementation didn't land in Chrome stable yet).
 The demo is quite small, [check it out](https://lit.dev/playground/#gist=d2540b636f7d9d420c2dd8ddd8436c81) if you